redux-observable/redux-observable/docs/Troubleshooting.md

 type Actions = One | Two
 ```

-When you're using `ofType` operator for filtering, returned observable won't be correctly narrowed within Type System, because its not capable of doing so yet ( TS 2.6.2 ).
+When you're using `ofType` operator for filtering, returned observable won't be correctly narrowed within Type System.
+There is an ongoing PR about this (see [here](https://github.com/redux-observable/redux-observable/pull/459)), but the following can be used as workarounds:

+### Workarounds

+#### Explicity set the action

-To fix this, you need to explicitly set the generic type, so Typescript understands your intent, and narrows your action stream correctly:
+You can explicitly set the generic type our type narrows your action stream correctly:

 ```ts
 // This will let action be `Actions` type, which is wrong